Drawing difficult angles using 3D hair sketch materials

 Introduction

-This is an explanation of a 3D material for hair sketches that was created just so you can draw hair from an angle.
+This is an explanation of a 3D material for hair sketches that I created just so that I could draw hair at an angle that looks realistic.

 Note: 3D hair sketches are paid materials.

-This allows you to draw while being conscious of the three-dimensional feel of hair.
+This allows you to draw while being conscious of the three-dimensional feel of the hair.

-I think hair is quite important when drawing an angle from above, so please use this when the hair doesn't look quite right.
+I think hair is quite important when drawing sideways angles, so please use this when the hair doesn't look quite right.

 The 3D material is made by simply connecting flat parts together, so it's pretty primitive and looks rather awkward.